CV

 CHAIRED SYMPOSIA (1)

 Blitz 6 Inequality: Inequality, Ideologies, and Social Change.
 (July, 2021).
-Symposium held at the Annual Scientific Meeting of the International Society of Political Psychology, Online session.
+Symposium held at ISPP Annual Conference, online due to COVID-19.

 PRESENTATIONS (23)